Announcing Identity Lifecycle Management

 2. The connector syncs current data, uploads it to ConductorOne, and prints a Task complete! message when finished.

 3. Check that the connector data uploaded correctly.
 In ConductorOne, click Applications.
 On the Managed apps tab, locate and click the name of the application you added the Splunk connector to.
-Splunk data should be found on the Groups, Roles, Resources, and Accounts tabs, as appropriate.
+Splunk data should be found on the Resources, Entitlements, and Accounts tabs, as appropriate.

 Now that baton-splunk is installed and the connector is set up, Baton runs as a service in your environment.
 The service maintains contact with ConductorOne, syncs and uploads data at regular intervals, and passes that data to the ConductorOne UI, where you and your colleagues can use it to run access reviews and facilitate access requests for the application.